 In order for our instrument to comply with the exclusion restriction, the number of parishes in a municipality should only impact our dependent variable - private firm performance - via the increased expenditure it creates.
+However, the specific tasks of parishes, while not numerous, comprise investment and infrastructure maintenance, for example.
+This may give them the power to influence both the

-$^{11}$ Rickman and Wang (2019): "Use of lagged variables as instruments in GMM again begs the question of true causality versus causality in timing of changes in the variables".
-Brückner and Tuladhar (2013), for example, use system-GMM.
+&lt;sup>17Rickman and Wang (2019): "Use of lagged variables as instruments in GMM again begs the question of true causality versus causality in timing of changes in the variables".
+Br,ckner and Tuladhar (2013), for example, use system-GMM.

-$^{12}$ This strategy is adopted on numerous articles regarding local fiscal multipliers, such as Suárez Serrato and Wingender (2016), Cerqua and Pellegrini (2018), Chodorow-Reich (2019a) or Auerbach et al. (2019).
+&lt;sup>18This strategy is adopted on numerous articles regarding local fiscal multipliers, such as Su-rez Serrato and Wingender (2016), Cerqua and Pellegrini (2018), Chodorow-Reich (2019a) or Auerbach et al. (2019).

-$^{13}$ Note that Carvalho et al. (2018) also put forward an instrument for the Portuguese case, based on the political business cycles mechanism: a dummy for election years.
+&lt;sup>19Note that Carvalho et al. (2018) also put forward an instrument for the Portuguese case, based on the political business cycles mechanism: a dummy for election years.
 Our approach takes a different but complementary route in that it aims to identify an arguably exogenous driver of consistently higher expenditure, rather than a trigger for its temporary occurrence.

-$^{14}$ Note, however, that the impact of this effect on growth is found to be negative - we simply aim to argue that a higher number of agents should be a good predictor for higher local expenditure.
+Note, however, that the impact of this effect on growth is found to be negative - we simply aim to argue that a higher number of agents should be a good predictor for higher local expenditure.

-&lt;sup>15Which does not necessarily imply that parishes do so directly to the central government - they could plausibly lobby at the municipal level, then pushing municipalities to demand higher transfers from the state.
+&lt;sup>21Which does not necessarily imply that parishes do so directly to the central government - they could plausibly lobby at the municipal level, then pushing municipalities to demand higher transfers from the state.